MarvellEmbeddedProcessors/odm_pf_driver/README.rst

 service can be started, stopped, and monitored.
 The driver supports various arguments to control its behavior.

+The service generates vfio tokien or UUID.
+It updates the odm_pf_driver.cfg with the newly generated UUID.
+The UUID will be genrated once after every boot.
+User can refer to the odm_pf_driver.cfg to get the UUID, which need to be passed as vfio-token while using VFs.

+The service will also unbind the ODM PF device from the current driver and binds it to the vfio-pci driver.

 Installing the driver
 ----------------------